salesforce/simple-selective-git-client/README.md

-This tool aims to provide a quick solution to download one or more repositories from one or more organizations programmatically when your project involves accessing/modifying/scanning/analyzing multiple repositories.

 # A simple client for selective cloning of git repos

+This tool aims to provide a quick solution to clone one or more repositories from one or more organizations programmatically when your project involves accessing/modifying/scanning/analyzing multiple repositories.

 Note: This has been tested/used with MacOS with python 2.7 for scanning orgs.

 ## Pre-requisities: